Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 }
 ````

-**Note:** Once `Raphtory.batchLoad` is called, we can start submitting queries to it - which can be seen in the snippet above.
+**Note:** Once `Raphtory.load` is called, we can start submitting queries to it - which can be seen in the snippet above.
 Don't worry about this yet as we will dive into it in the next section.

 ## Spout